Domain vs Hosting: Definition and Differences

 Purchasing custom domain names allows your website to have its own branding and voice.
 It also makes it easier for your web visitors to remember your site’s name.

 Absolutely.
-Hostinger offers domain names transfer service for $10.99.
-It’s a straightforward and quick process too.
+Hostinger offers a domain name transfer service for $11.99.
+It’s a straightforward and quick process.

-When the payment process is done, you will get an email that once confirmed, will initiate the transfer process.
-This process usually takes less than five days to finish.
+Then, you will get an email that, once confirmed, will initiate the transfer process.
+The process usually takes from five to seven days to finish.

-Anyone is eligible for the domain transfer as long as the domain is not in Pending Delete or Redemption status, and it’s been more than two months since the last registration or transfer.
+Anyone is eligible for the domain transfer as long as the domain doesn’t have a Pending Delete or Redemption status, and it’s been more than two months since the last registration or transfer.

 Yes.
 All you need to do is transfer and move your website files directly to Hostinger’s server through an FTP client or the File Manager of your hosting control panel.

 As the name suggests, domain hosting refers to services that host domain names for your website.
-They sell domains and register them to an owner for a certain subscription fee.
-This is very different from web-hosting providers, where you can purchase both a domain and web hosting from the same place.
+They sell domains and register them to an owner for a specific subscription fee.
+It is very different from a web host, where you can purchase both a domain and a web hosting account from the same place.

-Despite being completely different concepts, a lot of people still don’t know the difference between web hosting and domain names.
-Both are essential elements of website building and serve different functions
+Despite being completely different, many people still don’t know the difference between a domain name and web hosting.
+Both are essential elements of website building and serve distinct functions.

-In this article, we’ve learned the differences between domain names vs web hosting along with their types and prices.
-We’ve also learned how they go hand in hand when it comes to website building.
+We hope this article helped you learn the differences between domain names and web hosting and how they go hand in hand when powering a website.